-Two different seasonal coronavirus plates are available: 229E (SP867C) and NL63 (SP868C).
-The 229E can be found at different times around the world.
+Two different seasonal coronavirus plates are available: HCoV-229E (SP867C) and HCoV-NL63 (SP868C).
+The HCoV-229E can be found at different times around the world.
 Most of the infections are mild such as the common cold.
-The NL63 continually circulates in the human population in temperate climates.
-It also uses ACE2 as its entry receptor.
-Both of the plates are coated with recombinant nucleoprotein produced in E.coli with C-terminal His tags.
-The positive controls are human sera positive for the seasonal coronavirus: 299E (PC867) and NL63 (PC868).
+The HCoV-NL63 continually circulates in the human population in temperate climates.
+It also uses transmembrane ACE2 as its host cell entry receptor.
+Both plates are coated with recombinant nucleoprotein produced in E. coli with C-terminal His tags.
+The positive controls are Human positive sera for the seasonal coronavirus: HCoV-299E (PC867) and HCoV-NL63 (PC868).